 And all of them out to sea

 At least this nursery rhyme has some respectable professions.
-But why are the men adrift at sea?
-Are they being deported?
-Are they making an escape?
-And why are they using a tub as a source of transportation?
-Well to answer these questions, we need to go back to the original rhyme.
+But why are the men adrift at sea in a tub?
+Well, we need to go back to the original rhyme.

 Three maids in a tub